Bettehem/SkiJudgingSteno/README.md

 -You will be able to analyze each run later
--You can display scores you gave each skier/snowboarder separately, or all at once -While giving scores to the competitor, the app will assist you with the score and ranking
+-You can display scores you gave each skier/snowboarder separately, or all at once -While giving scores to the competitor, the app will assist you with the score and ranking -You will be able to send results via email

+For the best experience, a device with a relatively large screen is recommended.